 Twenty-eight (28) credits are required for graduation from the Upper School at Rising Tide.
-Full-year courses are given one (1) credit.
+Fullyear courses are given one (1) credit.
 Semester courses are given a half (.5) credit.
 Once a student is enrolled at Rising Tide, only credit earned at Rising Tide is accepted for the student's course placement or graduation requirements.
-Each student must also pass the MCAS tests in high school English, Mathematics, and Science and Technology/Engineering.
+Each student must also earn a Competency Determination from the state in English, Mathematics, and Science and Technology/Engineering.